 Tip #6: Don’t Sweat the Small Stuff

-Tip #7: Carve out Small Amounts of Time Each Day
+Tip #7: Carve out Small Amounts of Time Together Each Day

 What should you discuss during your no-electronics time together?
 Check out my big list of 100 Questions to Ask Your Spouse for funny, serious, and everything in between conversation starters!